message-manager-discord/bot/docs/functions/stats.md

 Stats will be updated every 30 minutes or so, this is on a loop and not on a join event to avoid discord's harsh rate limits.

-### Force updating
+## Force updating

 If for some reason you want to update the stats you can force update them.
 This command has a 10 minute guild wide cooldown.

+{% hint style="warning" %}
-It requires the management role.
+This requires the management role.
+{% endhint %}

 `~stats update`